parsareal/parsareal.github.io/_pages/about.md

 ---

 Fourth-year bachelor student of Computer Engineering at Amirkabir University of Technology (AUT).
-Interested in Machine Learning, Deep Learning, Information Retrieval, Data Mining and Optimization.
+Interested in Machine Learning, Deep Learning, Information Retrieval, Natural Language Processing, Data Mining and Optimization.
 You can find some related projects in [here](https://gitlab.com/users/parsareal/projects).

 Now, I am working on a chunker for persian language under the supervision of [Professor Momtazi](https://aut.ac.ir/cv/2345/Saeede%20Momtazi), which includes preprocessing text data and designing a model to learn how to predict phrases in text.